 Is It Worth It?

 How much do we value our safety, our time, and our money?
-Take all of these different costs and use them to determine whether or not driving is truly worth the cost of everything combined.
+Take all of these different costs and use them to determine whether driving is truly worth the cost of everything combined.
 While driving is a great form of transportation for many, it might be time to think about public transportation, flying, and even bicycling as an alternative.

 For the delta spread difference within a 10-mile radius, we used the GasBuddy app in order to spot the daily difference in prices of state capitals.
 For the U.S. annual fatalities, we gathered information from the National Highway Traffic Association on the most recent findings on car fatalities throughout the U.S. For the depreciation, we used a known formula that calculates the depreciation of a car alongside the prices of current used or new cars.